MRC-Epid/qc_diagnostics/README.md

 ### Executing script to combine and review QC diagnostics output files
 The script combine_review_qc_variables.py combines the qc_meta files for that were produced for each file into one.
 It then run some checks on the main variables and outputs the checks to a qc_log named 'QC_diagnostics_log_DDMonYYYY.docx'.
 The checks that are run are explained in the log together with PATT recommendations on how to handle any issues.
 As this is a self-contained process, all the settings that needs adjusting to run the script are found at the top of the processing script combine_review_qc_variables.py.
 Comments are added in the script to explain how to edit the settings.

-To run the script, you will need to install some Python packages.
+To run this script, you will need to install some Python packages.
 Follow the steps below to do this:
 1. In PyCharm, navigate to the Terminal tab located at the bottom-left corner.
 This will open a terminal window displaying the directory for the virtual environment.
 2. Navigate to the folder you downloaded from GitHub (qc_diagnostics-master, unless renamed) by typing cd qc_diagnostics-master and press enter.
 3. Ensure that you have the pip package manager installed by typing python -m ensurepip and press enter.